senameo/LPV_book_matlab_code/README.md

 ## 🔗 References

 For more details, please refer to the book and companion website.
-If you find this repository useful, consider citing the book in your work.
+If you use part of this repository useful, please consider citing the book in your work.

 ---